AntonTheDev/FlightLayout/README.md

 ##### Example 1

-Assume you add a new view as a subview, and you want to align it dead center relative to the superview's bounds, it's as easy as the following.
+In the following example, first we add the a new view named **bigView** as a subview, and say you want to align it dead center relative to the superview's bounds.
+It's as calling align against the view with the following method.
+This call with align the big **bigView** against the view's bounds that it was added to, with a horizontal, and vertical, alignment of ``.Center``.

 ```